cryostatio/cryostat-legacy/HTTP_API.md

 * #### `RecordingGetHandler`

     ###### synopsis
-    Returns a recording that was saved to persistent storage, as an octet stream.
+    Returns a recording that was saved to archive, as an octet stream.

     ###### request